 - individualism I'm OK, cf people do not want to be "widgets" in church programs - privatism people less engaged with one another (also evident in politics and public affairs, civic clubs and community organizations, work-related organizations, social clubs a generational issue; while new religious organizations have emerged in recent years, they have been less connected to the wider community than older denominations).
-The privatized, "feelgood" religion of recent church history is not only inadequate for the modern age, but a corruption of the church's faith.
+The privatized, "feel-good" religion of recent church history is not only inadequate for the modern age, but a corruption of the church's faith.
 The faithful church is a culture that embodies the communal stories of Jesus, forming the character of individuals who are part of a community - pluralism there are many ways to God; through immigration and an expanded interest in diverse traditions, Australia has experienced an influx and expansion of religious traditions, a religiously diverse nation.
-Hindu and Buddhist temples, Sikh gurdwaras, and Muslim mosques sit alongside Christian churches and Jewish synagogues - relativism anything goes if it can be justified, as long as it feels good, and as long as it does not hurt anyone else - anti-institutionalism "don't tell me what to do"
+Hindu and Buddhist temples, Sikh gurdwaras, and Muslim mosques sit alongside Christian churches and Jewish synagogues - relativism anything goes if it can be justified - anti-institutionalism "don't tell me what to do"

 Michael Moynagh (a British Anglican) says the church must realise it now operates in a different 'It Must Fit Me' world.
-Summaries of his observations: